-An ultrasound is the process wherein technology is used to create images of the inside of our body through sound.
+An ultrasound detect is the process wherein technology is used to create images of the inside of our body through sound.
 The sound waves that ultrasound probes, also known as transducers, emit are above the human hearing threshold (above 20 kHz).
 However, most current transducers operate at significantly higher frequencies (in the megahertz (MHz) range).

 The majority of ultrasonic diagnostic probes are applied to the skin.
 However, probes may be inserted into the body via the gastrointestinal system, vagina, or blood arteries to improve image quality.
 Additionally, ultrasonography can be applied during surgery by inserting a sterile probe into the surgical site.
 This process is frequently compared to the abdominal ultrasounds carried out during pregnancy.
 However, it can be used by doctors for several purposes.